 One-on-one feedback like this helps reps understand and work on their weaknesses.
 It also gives them an action plan to improve in areas they’re struggling with.
 And, by sharing positive feedback such as pointing out what they’re doing well, you can help reps double down on their strengths.

 Angell also shares an example to explain how this tactic can help you alleviate stress in your sales team.
-“For example, we do cold call practice on a weekly basis.
+“For example, we practice cold calls weekly.
 This includes role play and direct feedback regarding openers, tonality, objection handling, and mentality.
 The rep also evaluates their own performance."

 “It’s a safe space where the call isn’t recorded unless they request it.
 For the rep, it’s a practice of accepting feedback without ego, adapting quickly, trying new techniques, and most importantly, changing mindsets.
 The next week’s cold call practice begins with a quick check-in on what went well last week and what was taken away from the previous practice.”